yellowdog/python-examples/README.md

 echo -e "yd-agent\tALL=(ALL)\tNOPASSWD: ALL" > /etc/sudoers.d/020-yd-agent
 ```

-### Home Directory for `yd-agent`
+#### Home Directory for `yd-agent`

 By default, the home directory of the `yd-agent` user is `/opt/yellowdog/agent`.
 This directory typically contains the `application.yaml` file used to configure the Agent, as well as any scripts that are used to execute the Task Types that the node supports.

-If one wants to SSH to an instance as user `yd-agent`, perhaps for debugging purposes, SSH keys can be inserted via instance `userData`, e.g.:
+If one wants to SSH to an instance as user `yd-agent`, perhaps for debugging purposes, SSH keys can be inserted via instance `userData`, for example:

 ```shell
 YDA_HOME=/opt/yellowdog/agent